warkiz/IndicatorSeekBar/README_EN.md

 12/5

-When custom tickn or thumb drawable :
+When custom tick or thumb drawable :

 	if the drawable's width is less than 30 dp , will show the drawable in raw size. if large than 30dp , you can set the width by isb_tick_size/isb_thumb_width , default 14dp , max is 30dp when display.height auto adjust by ratio.